hconhisway/vitraexample/README.md

 The data can be collected through a modified Eclidraw interface which is available [here](https://github.com/hconhisway/vitraNote) and [here](https://github.com/hconhisway/vitraNote-room).

-The post-processing code is in main.py.
-But will need an openai api key and set up own server to run.
+The post-processing code is available upon request.
+The whole process will need an openai api and set up own server.

 ## How to Use